 But, when I was researching St. Louis firehouses, I came across a book that had great photos of the city throughout the years, mainly related to catastrophic fires.

-.
+It's called, St. Louis Fire Department: The First 150 Years of Service (1857-2007).
 It is a little hard to find, but can be referenced at the Missouri History Museum Library and Research Center at 225 South Skinker Boulevard.

 It had a photo of a Chevrolet dealer called Placke Chevrolet.
 The metal signs were awesome and caught my eye.
 The address struck me as well, that's where Don Brown Chevrolet is now "at the entrance to the Hill".

 Turns out Placke is long gone and Don Brown is still alive and kicking, one of only four remaining new car dealerships in St. Louis, along with McMahon Ford, Ackerman Toyota and Mercedes-Benz of St. Louis.

 Here are some photos of this beautiful building in it's Placke days:

 Kingshighway used to be the mid-century automobile row, replacing the Midtown alley automobile row from years before.
 Today along Kingshighway, you'll see more fast food and used car lots vs. dealerships, but McMahon Ford still exists.

 Point is, Kingshighway has been an auto-centric thoroughfare for years.